Peter Morris jumps over Waterton Lake © J. Ashley Nixon

 On New Year’s Day, I was photographing the final of the Macs Midget AAA hockey tournament between the Regina Pat Canadians and Red Deer Optimist Chiefs at the Scotiabank Saddledome.
 One series of images featured two young men who tragically lost their lives just a few weeks later.
 Ryan McBeath died in a car crash on March 13; Adam Herold was one of the 16 killed in the Humboldt Broncos bus crash on April 6.

 In August, my university friends, Peter and Dave came over from England for a visit with their wives, Suzanne and Nancy.
-It was a smashing reunion, involving a road trip over the Rockies to Osoyoos, a journey down to Waterton, a birthday party to remember out on our back deck, and the retake of a photograph I took decades ago when we were students living in the same house in Coventry.
+It was a smashing reunion, involving a road trip over the Rockies to Osoyoos, a journey down to Waterton, where Peter Morris jumped over the lake (see featured image, above), a birthday party to remember out on our back deck, and the retake of a photograph I took decades ago when we were students living in the same house in Coventry.

 In February, Jennifer and I made a flying visit to see my Mum for her 90th birthday and our family in England and Scotland.
 A pub near Leeds provided the setting for some fun testing out my newly acquired 50 mm lens in the dark as we got fish and chips to eat with our pints.